ff6347/gestalten-in-code/projects/sol-lewitt/index.md

 http://baeditions.com/sol-lewitt-artwork/sol-lewitt-color-bands.htm

 Color Bands is a series of eight prints in which colored curves and lines play on the optical effects.
-For Color Bands, Sol lewitt composed a set of drawings and measurements that were executed by a master printmaker.
+For Color Bands, Sol LeWitt composed a set of drawings and measurements that were executed by a master printmaker.

 ## Analyze: Geometric shapes